richtestani/FeedTheFox/docs/index.md

 //you can also use the methods on the object if( $order->transactionDeclined() ) {
-    echo 'this transaction was devlined';
+    echo 'this transaction was declined';
 }

 //show the transaction product names